pavelkomarov/pavelkomarov.github.io/pages/quotes.md

 "It is amazing what you can accomplish if you do not care who gets the credit."
 --Harry S. Truman

+"College is a place where a professor's lecture notes go straight to the students' lecture notes without passing through the brains of either."
+--Mark Twain

 "Patriotism is supporting your country always and your government when it deserves it."
 --Mark Twain